autocrossblog/autocrossblog.github.io/_posts/2009-07-05-back-on-the-wagon.md

 permalink: back-on-the-wagon
 image:
 categories: [ 240z, datsun ]
+description: The blog shares the author's journey of restoring a Datsun, detailing the removal of the rear hatch, plans for extra parts, and experimenting with pai...
 ---

 So I finally got some more time on the Datsun over the past few days.
 Friday I went down to my boss' house and used his bead blaster to clean up some of the suspension pieces (photos of those later this week).

 Today I needed to relax a bit (for the reason read this blog post) so I went into the garage and decided to pull the rear hatch off the car.
 I'm going to try to get rid of all the extra parts I have in the next week or two, and a hatch is one of the extras so I wanted to get the one off the car.
 That process went pretty quickly, and here are the results: